S2ang/HMM-and-POS-tagging/README.md

         n x t matrix (n is num of unique POS tags and t is num of words in corpus) the unique integer ID of the best prob
     algorithm:
-        Walk forward through the corpus.
-        For each word, compute a probability for each possible tag.
+        Computes the probability of each possible tag for each word and tracks the best probabilities.

 6. viterbi backward
     pred: